-Get emergency medical help if you have any of these signs of an allergic reaction while taking oxymetholone (the active ingredient contained in Anadrol-50) hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of these signs of an allergic reaction while taking oxymetholone (the active ingredient contained in Anadrol-50) hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Also call your doctor at once if you have:

-increased or ongoing erection of the penis;
+increased interest in sex, painful or ongoing erection of the penis;

-changes in skin color;
+changes in skin color; or

 hoarse or deepened voice;

 increased facial hair, hair growth on the chest;

 changes in your menstrual periods; or

 increased or decreased interest in sex.